Wynncraft-Veterans/website/src/content/docs/major-changes/gavel.md

 ### Item Identifications
 Now, when you get any item other than those of the normal class, it is Unidentified and thus unusable.
 You must go to an item identifier and pay a small fee to identify the item.
 It will then be Identified and usable, although some items have skill point requirements (as in, you need [x] amount of skill points to use the item) or quest requirements.
 For a full list of identifications, or attributes your item gets upon identification, and what they do, visit [this wiki page](https://wynncraft.wiki.gg/wiki/Identifications).

-Items now also have powder slots, which will be explained in the next section.
+Items can also be re-identified!
+If you put an identified item into an an item identifier, it will ask you to pay 5x the cost you paid last time, will redo your item's stats, and will increase the item's reroll count Item Tier [n].
+Items also now have powder slots, which will be explained in the next section.

 ### Mythic Rarity
 This update added a new tier of items, known as Mythic Items.
 The chances of finding one out of the blue were for the longest time roughly 1 in 150 000.
 Although there are now other, easier, ways to obtain them, they remain some of the rarer items in the game.